Dynamic Reflections: Probing Video Representations with Text Alignment: Introduction

+However, prior work has focused almost exclusively on the alignment of \textit{static} modalities: primarily images and text.
+In other words, although the Platonic Representation Hypothesis has been stated in full generality, so far, its validity has only been evaluated on static data, leaving its applicability to dynamic, temporal domains an open question.
+Consequently, the rich information contained in video: motion, causality and temporal dependencies, exhibited, e.g., in intricate human interactions \citep{gu2018ava,wang2023videomaev2}, has been largely overlooked in the context of representation alignment.
 A notable limitation of previous studies focusing on static modalities was raised in \cite{huh2024platonic}, where the authors pointed out: ``the maximum theoretical value for the alignment metric is 1. \textit{Is a score of \textbf{0.16} indicative of strong alignment [...] or does it signify poor alignment with major differences left to explain?
 We leave this as an open question.}'' In this work, we provide a partial answer to this open question by showing that the limited alignment observed previously is, in large part, due to the impoverished data given \textit{at test time}.
 Specifically, we demonstrate that by considering multiple video frames instead of a single image, as well as \textit{a diverse set} of captions instead of a single annotation, the alignment score can be improved significantly, achieving close to \textbf{0.4} in some cases, without modifying the underlying trained models.
 This result highlights, for the first time, that large improvements in alignment can be achieved through efforts \textit{at test time}, which is complementary to the training-time resources (model size, amount of training data, etc.) considered in prior work.
 It also suggests that multi-frame approaches can capture different aspects of a scene better, and points to the possibility of a strong zero-shot evaluation metric capable of probing the representation power of both image and video encoders.

 More broadly, in this work we extend previous cross-modal alignment studies \textit{into the temporal domain} by conducting the first comprehensive investigation of video-text representation similarity.
 We introduce a robust evaluation framework to probe and compare the capabilities of 121 modern video and language models.
 Our findings reveal that the rich, temporal nature of video provides a powerful signal for semantic grounding.
 Specifically, we demonstrate that (1) state-of-the-art self-supervised video encoders, e.g., VideoMAEv2 \citep{wang2023videomaev2}, achieve competitive alignment with text compared to top-performing image encoders, e.g., DINOv2 \citep{oquab2023dinov2}; (2) we observe that alignment quality is highly sensitive to the richness of the provided visual and textual data, and (3) there is a non-trivial relation between the video-text alignment and the performance of video models on downstream tasks.
 Finally, we highlight challenging situations with hard negative examples, in which current video and text models struggle, leaving room for future improvement. \footnote{Our project page with code is at \url{https://video-prh.github.io}.}